 Supervisors strive to achieve understanding among parties to their communications.Organizational communication establishes a pattern of formal communication channels to carry information vertically and horizontally.
-(The organization chart displays these channels.)

-efficient and To ensure effective accomplishment of objectives, information is exchanged.
-Information is passed upward from employees to supervisors and laterally adjacent departments.
-Instructions to performance of relating to the the department and policies for conducting business are conveyed downward from supervisors to employees.
-The organization carries information from within the department back up to top management.
-Management furnishes information about how things are going, notifies the supervisor of what the problems are, and provides requests for clarification and help.
+(The organization chart displays these channels.) efficient То ensure and effective accomplishment of objectives, information is exchanged.
+Information is passed upward from employees to supervisors and laterally to adjacent departments.
+Instructions relating to the performance of the department and policies for conducting business are conveyed downward from supervisors to employees.
+The organization carries information from within the department back to top management.
+Management up furnishes information about how things are going, notifies the supervisor of what the problems are, and provides requests for clarification and help.
 Supervisors, in turn, keep their employees informed and render assistance.
 Supervisors continually facilitate the process of gaining necessary clarification and problem solving; both up and down the organization.
 Also, supervisors communicate with sources outside the organization, such as vendors and customers.